In this quick article we explain what is a child theme in WordPress and when you should use it.

 Any change should be made in the child theme – thanks to this the changes are only overwritten in the parent theme.
 This solution ensures that after updating the parent theme, any changes made to the child theme are not lost.

-Currently, the use of a child theme is considered the safety standard for editing pages in WordPress (remember that these standards are made for webmasters and developers).
+Currently, this practice is considered the security standard for editing pages in WordPress (remember that these standards are intended for webmasters and developers).

 So what now?